 Early College invites high school juniors and seniors to take college courses on the Great Bay Community College campus.
 College courses are offered during the day and evening and are taught by highly qualified college professors.
 Students may choose from a large selection of courses; some courses may require placement testing.
 Prior to registration, High School and Home-Schooled students must confer with their school counselors or curriculum coordinators to make sure the courses they select will satisfy high school requirements for graduation.
-High School and Home-Schooled students are limited to taking two courses per semester; these courses may be face-to-face or hybrid.
-Students interested in 100% online classes are encouraged to enroll in eStart.
+High School and Home-Schooled students are limited to taking two courses per semester; these courses may be face-to-face, hybrid, remote, hyflex, or 100% online.